The End of the Old Order

 But who are the people?
 Are they not the millions who have been made to depend on welfare checks and food stamps, the millions who were educated by the state itself, the millions who would rather live in fear of a “foreign enemy” than consider the State which claims to keep them safe?
 Are they not the millions who have been taught that peace is impossible, that sound money is bad, that private property is archaic?
 Are they not the millions who have been trained from birth that free markets cause “exploitation,” that minimum wages are a challenge to the powerful, that private property is oppression?
 Democracy then is no good.
 The state has learned that democracy is the means toward its expansion, not the means toward its shrinkage.

 What is needed then is a return to the ideas of liberty.
 To look beyond the state as the ideal.
 The institution of private property needs to be restored as the cornerstone of civilization itself.
 For with private property comes money that is sound, business that can serve their customers without fear of government intervention, the ability to rely on oneself and one’s neighbor instead of the very state that builds on plundering the people.
 What the liberty movement today needs is not political activity; we don’t need more “policy proposals” and more politicians and more political actions committees.
-What is needed is peaceful dissent from the status quo mentality.
-We need to pursue education and learning and knowledge.
+What is needed is peaceful and productive dissent from the status quo mentality.
+We need to pursue education and learning and knowledge– to understand the case for turning attention and lives away from Washington.
 What is needed is a shifting mentality.
 The state is not god.
 The state is not a savior.
-The state is an antichrist who promises the world in exchange for freedom.

 Until more people realize this, until there is a complete eradication of statism from the minds of the people, civilization shall continue on the road to despair and serfdom.